A Modern Huacon dances the Huaconada de Mito in Mito, Peru on January 1, 2019. © J. Ashley Nixon

 Now in its sixth year, My RØDE Reel is the world’s largest short film competition, created by this well-respected microphone manufacturer to promote filmmaking across a wide range of categories.
 One of the important conditions for entries is to hold the length of all submitted films to no more than three minutes.
 In that sense, The Mask and More is a trailer of a longer documentary film that my film crew and I shot high up in the Andes (3,286 m) on location in the city of Mito in January 2019.
-That film, called Beyond the Mask further explores the people of Mito, their preparation for, and performance of the Huaconada dance and its social and cultural significance.
-Beyond the Mask is scheduled for release at the end of 2019.
+That film (with the same name) further explores the people of Mito, their preparation for, and performance of the Huaconada dance and its social and cultural significance.
+The Mask and More is scheduled for release at the end of 2019.

 A second requirement of the My RØDE Reel short film competition is to produce an accompanying Behind the Scenes (BTS) film that showcases not only how the film was created but also the use of RØDE microphones in the production.
 As an exclusive user of many of their products for sound in my film productions, this was well accommodated.

 Huacones are wooden-masked men who dance around the main plaza of the small city of Mito during the first four days of January each year.
 Although its origins are hard to pinpoint, the dance is rooted in the pre-Hispanic culture of the Peruvian Andes.
 It is linked to the ancient mythology of the region that had priests, or Huacones, acting as messengers between the gods in the world above (called Hanan Pacha in Quechua) and the world populated by people (Kay Pacha).
 While no one knows the specifics of those communications, we can imagine that their themes almost certainly featured water, food, and the land: the provision of rainfall, and good crop fertility.

 Spanish influences, that began to blend into the Huanca culture of Mito and the Mantaro Valley added further style to the dance and its music from the 16th century.